Paracelsus Medical University (PMU)

 Collaborating organizational units/institutes: Institute for General-, Family-, and Preventive Medicine

-Principal investigator (PI): Dr. rer. nat.
-Aljoscha Thomschewski, MSc
+Principal investigator (PI): Dr. Aljoscha Thomschewski, MSc

 Institute (project lead): Department of Neurology, Neurological Intensive Care Medicine and Neurorehabilitation